-The second program in the core sequence examines sustainability at theoretical and practical levels.
+The second program in the MES core sequence examines sustainability at theoretical and practical levels.
 We will examine how sustainability is understood from multiple perspectives, emphasizing systems thinking and complexity theory at regional, national, and global scales.
 Students will develop a foundation in climate science, development theory, and energy policy to help them assess current strategies of climate mitigation and adaptation.
 Seminars, lectures, and workshops will help students refine their critical thinking, writing, discussion, and presentation skills.
-By the end of the quarter, each student will produce a professional quality research paper (candidacy paper) and presentation based on current scholarship.
+By the end of the quarter, each student will produce a professional quality research paper (individual candidacy paper) and presentation based on current scholarship.

 CLASS SCHEDULE: Tuesday and Thursday nights, 6pm-10pm.